djkepa/custom-react-hooks/packages/use-document-title/README.md

 export default DocumentTitleComponent;
 ```

-In this example, the hook is used to set the document title to "My Awesome Page" when `MyPageComponent` is rendered.
+In this example, the hook is used to set the document title to "My Awesome Page" when `DocumentTitleComponent` is rendered.

 ## API Reference